Symbiotic and Pathogenic Interactions in Plants

 Description

 Plants interact with a multitude of microorganisms in their environment.
-These microorganisms act alone or in community.
-They can have negative or positive effects on plants, their growth, their nutrition, their health.
-In this module, we will present the different forms that these biotic interactions can take (symbioses, parasitism-pathogenicity) based on popular biological models (mycorrhizal or nitrogen-fixing symbioses, diseases caused by different microorganisms).
-It will also be an opportunity to present emerging concepts in the field such as the microbiome or the holobiont.
+These microorganisms act alone or in communities.
+They can have negative or positive effects on plants, their growth, nutrition, and health.
+In this module, we will present the different forms that these biotic interactions can take (symbiosis, parasitism, pathogenicity) based on popular biological models (mycorrhizal or nitrogen-fixing symbiosis, diseases caused by different microorganisms).
+This will also be an opportunity to introduce emerging concepts in the field, such as the microbiome and holobiont.

 Read more